TomPace101/nanopore_diffusion/notes.md

 We have 4 abstractions:
 - Request
-- Receiver
+- Handler
 - Input
 - Output

 Request is the yaml file that says what to do.
-It specifies the intended receiver, and locates the input and output data files.
+It specifies the intended Handler, and locates the input and output data files.
-Requests can do more than just be executed by a receiver.
+Requests can do more than just be executed by a Handler.
 They can be analyzed to see if they are up-to-date or not, so only .

-Receiver is what actually executes the Request.
+Handler is what actually executes the Request.
-Nothing else happens with a Receiver.
+Nothing else happens with a Handler.
 So there's no distinction between initialization and execution.

 Input and Output are data files.
-Input for one Receiver may be Output from another.
+Input for one Handler may be Output from another.
 In some cases, Input files are also human-generated files.
 Some of them are even tracked with the source code.

 But here's the catch:
-Requests can also indicate ways in which the receiver is modified.
+Requests can also indicate ways in which the Handler is modified.
-That is, they can point to functionality that is incorporated into the receiver itself.
+That is, they can point to functionality that is incorporated into the Handler itself.
-Ultimately, the Receiver is just a series of steps.
+Ultimately, the Handler is just a series of steps.
 For some of them, the order matters a great deal.
 And we don't want the user to have to specify all of them, do we?
-That is, the receiver itself knows the order some things have to go in.
+That is, the Handler itself knows the order some things have to go in.
 Right?
 Maybe not?
-Some of those steps, though, include extending the functionality of the Receiver itself, to enable subsequent commands.
+Some of those steps, though, include extending the functionality of the Handler itself, to enable subsequent commands.
 And each step has its own data associated with it.
-So a receiver is in fact a series of Requests.
+So a Handler is in fact a series of Requests.
 But the data output from each one doesn't necessarily go into a file.
 It's in-memory only.
 No, a Request can sometimes be series of sub-Requests.